Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: Introduction

 \section{Introduction}

 In this paper we study a stochastic filtering problem for a partially observable system where the unobservable signal process is a pure-jump process, possibly non-Markovian, and takes values in a complete and separable metric space.
 The observation process is a jump-diffusion with local characteristics that depend on the signal.
-Our goal is to derive the conditional distribution of the signal process given the available information flow generated by the observation process.
-In other terms we will write an explicit \emph{filtering equation}, i.e., an evolution equation satisfied by the so-called \emph{filtering process}.
+Our goal is to derive the conditional distribution of the signal process given the available information flow generated by the observation process, i.e., to compute the \emph{filter}.
+In other terms we aim to write an explicit evolution equation satisfied by the filter, called \emph{filtering equation}.
 Our contribution is methodological in nature: while some examples are shown and some possible applications are briefly outlined, our main intent is to provide a general partially observed stochastic model and to rigorously compute the corresponding filtering equation.
-The partially observed system considered in this paper has the following two main features in light of possible interesting applications: \begin{itemize} \item A non-Markovian pair signal-observed process, which is realized by allowing the data of our model (i.e., local characteristics) to be path-dependent with respect to the signal process. \item Possible predictable jump times for both the signal and the observation, to account for models where such jump times arise naturally (for instance, Piecewise Deterministic Processes or reflecting diffusions). \end{itemize}
+The partially observed system considered in this paper has the following two novel features: \begin{itemize} \item A non-Markovian pair signal-observed process, which is realized by allowing the data of our model (i.e., local characteristics) to be path-dependent with respect to the signal process. \item Predictable jump times for both the signal and the observation, to account for models where such jump times arise naturally (for instance, Piecewise Deterministic Processes or reflecting diffusions). \end{itemize}